What is this guide?

 - Requires technical understanding of deliverability in order to deliver a message

 - Have to be careful to comply with regulations

 Example: hypothetical equipment manufacturer

-The challenge for this company is that these machines are expensive, and require distributors to rethink their processes.
+Our equipment manufacturer builds robots to retrieve items from shelves in a distribution center.
+These machines are expensive, and require distributors to rethink their processes.
 Naturally, the sales cycle is quite long.

 With such a long sales cycle, lead nurturing, (encouraging leads to move through the sales cycle faster by answering their questions at each step of the way) is a no-brainer.

-Since email is a major channel for lead nurturing and this manufacturer knows their clients are on their email all day, lead nurturing emails are a good fit.
+Since email is a major channel for lead nurturing, and this manufacturer knows their clients are on their email all day, lead nurturing emails are a good fit.